-Data from the Department of Natural Resources and Environmental Control's (DNREC's) Environmental Laboratory Section (ELS) will be considered for use if it is collected and analyzed in accordance with the DNREC ELS Quality Assurance Project Plan.
-For data from sources other than the DNREC ELS, the Department will consider the quality controls used in collection and analysis to determine if it will be appropriate for use in this assessment.
-The Department routinely currently collects water quality samples at more than 130 stations throughout the State.
+The Department of Natural Resources and Environmental Control (DNREC or the Department) utilize variety of internal and external sources for updating assessments.
+In order for data to be considered, quality assurance and control methods must be used must be in place for collection and analyses of samples.
+Data from DNREC's Environmental Laboratory Section (ELS) are considered usable if it is collected and analyzed in accordance with the DNREC ELS Quality Assurance Project Plan.
+The Department routinely collects water quality samples at more than 130 stations throughout the state.
 That data makes up the bulk of the data available for use in 305(b) assessments.
-The Department considers data from the most recent five-year period, thus, at each station, there are usually data from 20 sampling dates or more.
-Some stations are in place for a more limited period and have smaller data sets.
-Other readily available data and reports will be requested in advance of each assessment from parties outside of the Department and used if they are made available.
-In addition to electronic mail requests from specific organizations, a notice will be published in the Delaware State News and the News Journal.
-For the 2022 assessment, the Department will consider data and information received before November 1, 2021 from the following sources:
+The Department considers data from the most recent five-year period, thus, at each station, there are usually data from 30 sampling dates or more.
+For those stations in place for a more limited time and have smaller data sets a minimum of ten samples are required for station assessment.
+Other readily available data and reports are requested in advance of each assessment from parties outside of the Department and are used when they are available and meet assessment requirements.
+An open call for data is made via email requests to specific organizations and interested parties, a notice is published to DNREC's website, and notices in the Delaware State News and the News Journal.

-- Reports of ambient water quality data including State ambient water quality monitoring programs, citizen volunteer monitoring programs, complaint investigations, and other readily available data sources (e.g., EPA's Storage and Retrieval System (STORET), the United States Geological Survey, and research reports), and data and information provided by the public; - Reports prepared to satisfy Clean Water Act (CWA) Sections 305(b), 303(d) and 314 and any updates; - Fish and shellfish advisories - Restrictions on water sports or recreational contact
+For the 2024 assessment, the Department is considering data and information received before August 31, 2023 from the following sources:

-Coordination with Delaware River Basin Commission (DRBC) and Chesapeake Bay Program Assessments
+- Reports of ambient water quality data including: - state ambient water quality monitoring programs - o citizen volunteer monitoring programs - o complaint investigations - data and information provided by other institutions, the public and other readily available data sources (e.g., EPA's Storage and Retrieval System (STORET) or the United States Geological Survey and research reports) - Reports and updates prepared to satisfy Clean Water Act (CWA) Sections 305(b), 303(d) and 314 - Fish and shellfish advisories - Identified restrictions on water sports or recreational contact - Data or reports developed in coordination with Delaware River Basin Commission (DRBC) and Chesapeake Bay Program Assessments

 The DRBC prepares 305(b) assessment reports every two years for the Delaware River and Delaware Bay.
-Delaware will incorporate the most recent use attainment determinations made by DRBC for the shared waters of the Delaware River and Delaware Bay into its 2022 303(d) list.
+Delaware will incorporate the most recent use attainment determinations made by DRBC for the shared waters of the Delaware River and Delaware Bay into its 2024 303(d) list.
 Delaware expects to work cooperatively with the DRBC, member states and stakeholders to develop and implement TMDLs in waters of the Delaware River and Bay that the DRBC determines to be impaired.

-The Chesapeake Bay Program (CBP) is doing assessments for waters in the Chesapeake Bay and nearby waters that drain into the bay in co-operation with Maryland, Virginia, Washington D.C. and Delaware.
-Delaware incorporates the most recent use attainment determinations for waters of the state that use criteria developed by the CBP for waters that drain to the Chesapeake Bay.
+The Chesapeake Bay Program (CBP) is doing assessments for waters in the Chesapeake Bay and nearby waters that drain into the bay in cooperation with Maryland, Virginia, Washington, D.C. and Delaware.
+Delaware will incorporate the most recent use attainment determinations for waters of the state that use criteria developed by the CBP for waters that drain to the Chesapeake Bay.